GhoulKingR/AnimeKingR/README.md

 ## Requirements

-All you need to use this bot on your system is a Python 3 interpreter, and Pip installed in it.
+To run this bot on your system, you need the following:
+* Python v3 interpreter
+* Pip
+* Chrome browser

 ## Runnning the bot